WhyNotYT/pybammsolvers-pyodide/README.md

 ## Installation

-You can just download the pre built wheel from the `/dist` folder.
+You can just download the pre built wheel from the realeases or `/dist` folder.

 ## Building from source